dylanhzuniga/CIS530Project/README.md

 	python baseline.py

-The scores for the baseline from test data is:  F1 - 0.546, Precision - 0.643, Recall - 0.474
+The scores for the baseline from dev data is:  F1 - 0.489, Precision - 0.692, Recall - 0.378.
+The scores for the baseline from test data is:  F1 - 0.546, Precision - 0.643, Recall - 0.474.

+# Extension Two #
+We implemented an ensemble of various classifiers.
+Each classifier gives a binary ouput, and we take the mean of all the outputs.
+If the mean was above a certain threshold, we output a positive label.
+Otherwise, we hace a negative.

-The scores for the baseline from dev data is:  F1 - 0.489, Precision - 0.692, Recall - 0.378
+For the development of this extension, we used the 18 published baseline features.
+The scores for the baseline from dev data is:  F1 - 0.505, Precision - 0.765, Recall - 0.377.
+The scores for the baseline from test data is:  F1 - 0.603, Precision - 0.708, Recall - 0.526.